LiuYuancheng/Braccio_plus_robot_arm_control/README.md

 # Braccio_Plus_Robot_Arm_Controller
 The robot arms are widely used in the different kinds of Industry 4.0 scenario such as create smart factories with the interconnection of systems that can exchange data, integrate the entire production chain and make decentralized decisions.
-We want to create a robot arm control software ( with UI ) which allows the user can remote control the [Braccio++ Robot Arm](https://store.arduino.cc/products/braccioplusplus) via Serial port, UDP or TCP and let the robot do some complex actions sequence ( such as grab a box and transfer the boxes on to canvas conveyer).
+We want to create a simple robot arm control software ( with UI ) which allows the user can remote control the [Braccio++ Robot Arm](https://store.arduino.cc/products/braccioplusplus) via Serial port, UDP or TCP and let the robot arm do some complex actions sequence ( such as grab a box and transfer the boxes on to canvas conveyer).
 The program is designed and implemented for below purpose :

 - **Testing** : For user who wants to try, learn and test their Braccio++ robot arm.
-- **Education** : For ICS / IOT course  instructor to show robot arm usage cases or use for robot arm related class hands on demo/lab/assignment.
+- **Education** : For ICS / IOT course  instructor to show robot arm usage cases or use for robot / auto-control related class hands on demo/lab/assignment.
 - **Development/Demo** : For people who wants to build more complex scenario such as a smart factories model for demo and research.

 [TOC]